Queensland's Citizen Science Hub

 Queensland Government

 The Queensland Government has an “open access” policy which means that in principle, all non-confidential material is available to the public free or for the cost only of reproduction.
 Finding material however is not always easy.
-The Government’s “Current Publications Search Engine” is a central point of access for gazettes, scientific and annual reports, current departmental strategies and other statutory and official reports.
+The Government’s “Discover and use Queensland Government Publications” is a central point of access for gazettes, scientific and annual reports, current departmental strategies and other statutory and official reports.

-Also see the Library catalogue of the Department of Science, Environment etc. Among many other resources, this catalogue indexes scientific papers published by officers of the public service in their professional capacities.
-Also, the Department of Environment and Science site accesses a wide range of resources, including:
+Also see the Library catalogue where you may search for books, publications and reports on a range of environmental and natural resource management related topics.
+Among many other resources, this catalogue indexes scientific papers published by officers who work in these areas of the public service in their professional capacities.
+Please note the proviso on this page about the currency and applicability of these resources.

 WildNet and other wildlife sources

-The WildNet Program within the Department of Environment and Science acquires and manages a range of information relating to Queensland’s wildlife.
+The WildNet Program within the Department of the Environment, Tourism, Science and Innovation acquires and manages a range of information relating to Queensland’s wildlife.
 Information from the WildNet database approved for release is made available via the following internet applications:

 Metadata from relevant articles from the Proceedings of The Royal Society of Queensland have been incorporated within the WildNet database with links to the associated species and reserves.
 Information about other sources of Queensland wildlife information can be accessed via Useful wildlife resources.